How to Access Property Records in California

 Keeping all your personal information out of public records is not always possible.
 However, you can contact the necessary agencies and request that they redact anything not legally required.
 You can also ask online vendors to remove your personal details.

-How to Change the Name on Property Records in California
+- How to Access Property Records in California

 - Alameda County